Boutique bank that advised on ICE-NYSE deal plans expansion

 "Joe said 'I don't want to hear from my board,'" the person said, referring to Ratterman.
 "That's why you have an independent firm doing it."

-BATS' investors include Bank of America (BAC.N), Citigroup Inc (C.N), Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE), JPMorgan Chase & Co (JPM.N), and Morgan Stanley (MS.N).
+BATS' investors include Bank of America, Citigroup Inc, Credit Suisse, Deutsche Bank, JPMorgan Chase & Co, and Morgan Stanley.

 Broadhaven is a regular adviser to ICE on deals, with von Dohlen's relationship with the exchange operator going back for nearly a decade.